 Nationally syndicated etiquette columnist Thomas P. Farley, also known as Mister Manners, calls the matter — a potentially delicate, offensive one — “a fair topic.”

-Suggests Farley: “You could say, ‘I'm kind of just putting my toe back in the water of getting together with people again.
+Farley suggests slipping in the question, seemingly as an afterthought: “You could say, ‘I'm kind of just putting my toe back in the water of getting together with people again.
 Can you tell me whether we will be indoors or outdoors?
 Will people be masked or not masked?'"

 The ‘quick interaction'